nanpiyaporn/ModelCarMySQL/README.md

 1. MySQL workbench
 2. PowerPoint
 3. Excel
-4.

 ## Database ER Diagram (craw's foot)
 ![ER diagran](https://github.com/nanpiyaporn/ModelCarMySQL/blob/main/Database%20ER%20diagram%20(crow's%20foot).jpeg)

 ## Approach
+Step 0:
+- We need to clean the table that does not have "N/A" in the columns
+- Make sure that the columns are not duplicates ( It shows some duplicates information of 'orderNumber' at 'orderdetails' and 'orders' table)

-step 1: we need to check which warehouse uses a few products:
+Step 1: we need to check which warehouse uses a few products:

 ```mysql
 SELECT warehouseCode, COUNT(productCode) AS total_products, SUM(quantityInStock) AS total_stock